devjwsong/gpt2-dialogue-generation-pytorch/README.md

    ```

    - `--mode`: You have to specify the mode among two options, 'train' or 'inference'.
    - `--ckpt_name`: This specifies the checkpoint file name.
-If this argument is not specified or the checkpoint name cannot be found in `{saved_models}` directory, then the model would be trained from the beginning and the default checkpoint name becomes `{ckpt_name}` after the evluation.
+If this argument is not specified or the checkpoint name cannot be found in `{ckpt_dir}` directory, then the model would be trained from the beginning and the default checkpoint name becomes `{ckpt_name}` after the evluation.
 If you specify the name which is already the name of existing trained model, then the training will be continued starting with that specified checkpoint. (default: `None`)

    <br/>